-It's this relationship between the music and the dance that we want to take a deeper look at while experiencing the performances of Revelations, Stack-Up and Night Creatures.
-Both choreographers (Alvin Ailey for Revelations and Night Creatures, Talley Beatty for Stack-Up) were inspired by the music they chose, because the music had meaning for them.
+It's this relationship between the music and the dance that we want to take a deeper look at while experiencing the performances of Revelations, Flight Time, The Call and Ella.
+The choreographers (Alvin Ailey for Revelations, Ronald K. Brown for The Call, and Robert Battle for Ella) were inspired by the music they chose, because the music had meaning for them.